 Storage

-Room Temperature Storage: These bagels are best fresh, of course!
-Once cooled, they can be stored in a sealed plastic bag at room temperature for up to three days.
+Room Temperature Storage: Once cooled, store bagels in a sealed plastic bag at room temperature for up to three days.
 Reheat the bagels in the microwave for about 30 seconds to make them warm and soft again.

-Freezer Storage: These bagels freeze well!
+Freezer Storage: This is my favorite way to store these bagels, unless I'm eating them immediately!
 Once fully cooled, transfer the bagels to a freezer-safe plastic bag or container and freeze for up to 3 months.
 I like to freeze them in individual plastic bags so I can reheat just one bagel whenever I like.
 Reheat frozen bagels in the microwave for about 60 seconds until warm and soft again.

-Recipe FAQ
+Recipe FAQs

 Sourdough discard is what is leftover after you feed your sourdough starter.
 You can either literally discard it (in the trash or compost), or you can use it to make sourdough discard recipes like this one!